zwong91/wavtools/README.md

 trackOffset.currentTime; // time in track
 ```

+# Compilation

+When modifying the repository, to create appropriate TypeScript types and
+JavaScript bundles, use `npm run compile`.

 # Acknowledgements and contact

 Thanks to the OpenAI Realtime team!
 Without their awesome work this library would not